Continuous PDE Dynamics Forecasting with Implicit Neural Representations: Related work

 \paragraph{Operator learning.} Recently, operator-based models aim at finding a parameterized mapping between functions.
 They define in theory space-continuous models.
 First, neural operators \citep{Kovachki2021} attempt to replace standard convolution with continuous alternatives.
 Fourier Neural Operator (FNO, \citealp{Li2021}) applies convolution in the spectral domain via Fast Fourier Transformation (FFT).
 Graph Neural Operator (GNO, \citealp{Li2020}) performs convolution on a local interaction grid described by a graph.
 Second, DeepONet \citep{Lu2021} uses a coordinate-based neural network to output a prediction at arbitrary time and space locations given a function observed on a fixed grid.
-Three types of temporal models were used for operators with some limitations. \begin{itemize*}[nosep,topsep=0pt] \item The standard approach, \bm{${v_0} \mapsto {v_t}$}, models the output at a given time $t\in[0,T]$ within the train horizon \citep{Li2020}; \item A sequential extension, \bm{${v_{t}} \mapsto v_{t+\delta t}$}, was proposed in \cite{Li2021b}. \item Finally, a time-continuous version \bm{${v_0} \mapsto (t\in[0,T] \mapsto v_{t})$} in DeepONet propose a solution at arbitrary time and space locations. \end{itemize*} The first and third approaches are not designed to generalize beyond the train horizon, \ie when $t>T$ as they are not sequential.
+Three types of temporal models were used for operators with some limitations. \begin{itemize*}[nosep,topsep=0pt] \item The standard approach, \bm{${v_0} \mapsto {v_t}$}, models the output at a given time $t\in[0,T]$ within the train horizon \citep{Li2020}. \item A sequential extension, \bm{${v_{t}} \mapsto v_{t+\delta t}$}, was proposed in \cite{Li2021b}. \item Finally, a time-continuous version \bm{${v_0} \mapsto (t\in[0,T] \mapsto v_{t})$} in DeepONet propose a solution at arbitrary time and space locations. \end{itemize*} The first and third approaches are not designed to generalize beyond the train horizon, \ie when $t>T$ as they are not sequential.
 The second solves this limitation but is only able to predict solutions from $t$ at fixed time increments of $\delta t$ and not in-between.
 Furthermore, all existing approaches make restrictive assumptions on the space discretization.

-They lack flexibility when encoding spatial observations: FNO is limited to uniform Cartesian observation grids due to FFT; GNO does not adapt well to changing observation grids as for the GNN-based models in the previous paragraph; DeepONet is limited to input observations on fixed observation locations.
+They lack flexibility when encoding spatial observations: FNO is limited to uniform Cartesian observation grids due to FFT, and while one concurrent follow-up alleviates this issue \citep{Li2022}, it still cannot perform predictions on unobserved spatial locations; GNO does not adapt well to changing observation grids as for the GNN-based models in the previous paragraph; DeepONet is limited to input observations on fixed observation locations.
 The latter are chosen at random spatial positions but should remain fixed throughout training and testing.